vespCV/vespcv/README.md

 - [Additional Resources](#additional-resources)

 ## Introduction
 In recent years, the invasive Asian hornet (Vespa velutina) has posed a significant threat to honeybee populations and, consequently, to our ecosystems and agriculture.
-The `vespCV` project aims to develop an open source non-profit automated detection system that empowers beekeepers, volunteers, and researchers to combat this growing challenge effectively.
+The `vespCV` project aims to develop an open-source non-profit automated detection system that empowers beekeepers, volunteers, and researchers to combat this growing challenge effectively.

 ### Problem Statement
 The Asian hornet threatens honeybees and can possibly disrupt local ecosystems.
 Beekeepers and researchers need a reliable, easy-to-use way to spot these hornets early.